predictiveworks/cdap-spark/README.md

 ## Overview

-CDAP-Spark is designed to cover all aspects of corporate data processing and contains the following modules:
+CDAP-Spark is designed to offer all instruments of corporate data processing and contains the following modules:

 ### Works Core